tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 >
 > If you keep such broken links in your Markdown source, the cache will permanently
 > miss, and rust-analyzer will run on every edit.

-## Studying notes

-`mdbook` encourages a stateless architecture for preprocessors.
-Preprocessors are expected to work like pure functions over the entire book, even for `mdbook serve`.
-Preprocessors are not informed on whether they are invoked as part of `mdbook build` (prefer fresh starts) or `mdbook serve` (maintain states between run).

-`rust-analyzer`, meanwhile, has a stateful architecture that also doesn't yet have [persistent caching][ra-persistent-cache].
-It is [designed][ra-architecture] to take in a ground state (your project initially) and then evolve the state (your project edited) entirely in memory.

-So `rust-analyzer` has an extremely incremental architecture, perfect for complex languages like Rust, and `mdbook` has an explicitly non-incremental architecture, perfect for rendering Markdown.
-This makes them somewhat challenging to work well together in a live-reload scenario.

-> [!NOTE]
->
-> The above is entirely my understanding of how the two projects work, which may have
-> gross misconceptions or misuse of words.
-[Feedback of any kind is very welcome
-> :)][gh-issues]

 ## Help wanted 🙌